Thank you for choosing Michigan Medicine for your health care needs.

-- Request an Ethics Committee consultation for guidance on health care decision making by contacting the hospital paging operator at 734-936-4000 and asking for the Ethics Consultant on call for the Adult Ethics Committee or Pediatric Ethics Committee.
+- Request an Ethics Committee consultation for guidance on health care decision making.
+To make a request, contact the hospital paging operator at 734-936-4000 and ask for the Ethics Consultant on call for the Adult Ethics Committee or Pediatric Ethics Committee.

 Involvement in Care Decisions

-- Information about your diagnosis, health status, condition, treatment, prognosis, and unanticipated outcomes of care.
+- Receive information about your diagnosis, health status, condition, treatment, prognosis and unanticipated outcomes of care.

 - Know who is taking care of you and their professional titles.

-- Education about safe use of medications, medical equipment, potential food-drug interactions and counseling on nutrition and modified diets.
+- Receive education about safe use of medications, medical equipment, potential food-drug interactions and counseling on nutrition and modified diets.

 - Refuse treatment to the extent permitted by law.
 It is our responsibility to discuss with you the possible results of your refusal.